 Set against this may be a legislative requirement on food products for the code to be printed using characters of a certain size.
 Combined with the growth in smaller pack sizes for snacking or portion control, this means printers have to be able to deliver the code accurately into what may be a small area.

-Linx have a wide range of CIJ coders and Laser coding machines to choose from and finding the right solution for your coding requirements is something we pride ourselves on.
+Linx have a wide range of CIJ coders and Laser coders to choose from and finding the right solution for your coding requirements is something we pride ourselves on.
 Flexible coding equipment gives you the option to print onto differing substrates, allowing you to meet fast-changing requirements from customers who, in turn, may be responding to shifting consumer demand.

 Different types of pack may require the code to be printed at different angles – from the top, side or bottom – so a printhead which can deliver from various angles is a huge advantage.
 Add a printer’s potential to be switched easily from coding onto one pack and substrate, to another, and the value of versatile equipment is soon obvious.